azutoolkit/cql/docs/coreconcepts/initializing-the-database.md

 ### Summary

 Initializing the database after schema creation is a simple process with CQL.
-After defining your tables and relationships using `Cql::Schema.build`, you can call the `init` method to apply your schema to the actual database.
+After defining your tables and relationships using `CQL::Schema.build`, you can call the `init` method to apply your schema to the actual database.

 This method ensures that your database is correctly structured and ready to use, allowing you to focus on developing the application logic without worrying about manual database setup.